Kleen-Lab/ViSATUI/README.md

 - Behavioral timelocking with neural data amplifiers (for example, EEG experiments) can be done using a photodiode analog input.
 A photodiode option is available on the UI (checkbox located on the lower left) which enables grey-scale light transitions at top left that can be tracked with a screen-mounted photodiode.

 ## Cite
-The scientific manuscript describing the ViSAT task is currently submitted; upon publication the direct citation will be listed here.
+The scientific manuscript describing the ViSAT task is currently in press; upon publication the direct citation will be listed here.

 ### References
 [^1]: Howard, D. (1992).
 The Pyramids and Palm Trees Test: A Test of Semantic Access from Words and Pictures.
 Thames Valley Test Company.